ehmurray8/KytonUI/README.md

  * An executable can also be created using PyInstaller, and this can be used to run the program without python installed.
-   - NiVisa still needs to be installed in order to run the program, more details can be found in the ProgramSetup.docx file.
+   - NiVisa still needs to be installed in order to run the program, more details can be found in the ProgramSetup.html file.

 #### Building the installer, and executable
  * Python3 version <= 3.5 is required with PyInstaller installed to build